 Yep, that game.
-Fifteen years later, we’re revisiting what’s been called the comeback of the year in 2006, the sixth-greatest comeback of all time by the NFL Network, simply ‘the Monday Night Meltdown’ in Arizona, and led to one of the most famous postgame tirades ever.
+Fifteen years later, we’re revisiting what’s been called the comeback of the year in 2006, the sixth-greatest comeback of all time by the NFL Network and simply ‘the Monday Night Meltdown’ in Arizona.
+It also led to one of the most famous postgame tirades ever.

 Six turnovers.
 Zero offensive touchdowns.
 One hundred eighteen fewer total yards.
 And a victory.

 It all added up to a night to remember for the Chicago Bears.